6 Important Numbers You Must Know to Maintain Your Health

 Luckily, if your levels are in the prediabetic stage, you can prevent it from worsening by trading a sedentary lifestyle for physical exercise and a healthy diet.

 If your levels have reached the diabetic stage, do not stress, you are able to lower your A1C level by maintaining healthy eating habits and exercise.
 It will take some time and it requires a lot of hard work, but it is possible to lower your level.

 If you’re overweight, it’s really important to lose weight in order to keep your blood glucose levels under control.

 5. Bone mineral density

 Bone mineral density can easily be obtained through a simple exam.
-The ideal density lies between 1 and -1.
+The ideal density lies between 1 and negative 1.
 If you’re outside this range, it means that you have less bone mass than you should for your age.

 As we age, this number normally decreases.
-But this decrease can more or less be controlled through diet by eating foods rich in calcium.
+However, this decrease can more or less be controlled through diet by eating foods rich in calcium.

 If your doctor detects low bone density levels, they’ll want to run tests at least once a year.
-If you’re not over age 30, you still have a chance to improve this number by consuming more calcium and exercising more often.
+Luckily, if you’re not over age 30, you still have a chance to improve this number by consuming more calcium and exercising more often.

 You might like: Osteoporosis in Women: Prevention and Treatment

 6. Waist size

-This number is more than just a matter of looking good.
-It’s been proven that a large waist size is linked to metabolic syndrome, diabetes and cardiac problems.
+Unfortunately, this number is more than just a matter of looking good.
+It’s been proven that large waist size is linked to metabolic syndrome, diabetes, and cardiac problems.

-Your waist size should measure no more than 31 inches, while a man’s no more than 35 inches.
+Your natural waist size should measure no more than 31 inches, while a man’s no more than 35 inches.